 Gauges removed and rack unbolted to fit the UJ - the rack splines had been painted so that had to be cleaned off with a wire brush in a drill and greased before the UJ would go on.
 TREs swapped over from the temp rack at this point - about 20 turns on one and 18 on the other so I put them both on 19 on the new rack.
 With the rack centred by eye I refitted it loosely with just the front bolts dropped in, and the TREs nipped up to the steering arms.
 The car had been on its wheels until now so jacked it up, axle stands under the inner end of the A-arms, so I could check the number of turns of the wheel lock to lock and get both sides the same which should be just under one and a half turns each side for the CB rack, slightly more for the later RB rack.
 I also wanted the steering lock to engage in the straight-ahead position so with the column locked fitted the wheel with the steering wheel 'straight' then unlocked could turn side to side.
 Close, but more than one an a half turns to one side, so then it was an iterative process of taking the pins out of the rack brackets, sliding the rack shaft out of the UJ and turning it one or more splines in the appropriate direction and reinserting, and trying again until they are just about equal.
 All bolts tightened and checked, leaving the tracking until another day but it's not far out as on both the original and the temp racks the TREs were screwed on about 20 turns.
 This section took longer than the basic removal, fitting and UJ alignment, the whole thing being about 3 1/2 hours.

 Next morning dry enough for a drive round the block (but a Sunday so a work-free zone ...) to check the feel before going any further, and I'm immediately struck by how much smoother this rack feels.
 Can't remember that between the original and the first replacement but the most noticeable thing with that was the initial lack of final self-centering, which is barely noticeable with this one and only when I'm specifically looking for it.
 Maybe I've just got used to it.
 As far as the smoothness goes maybe the MOTer was picking up some other issue in the first replacement (and the original) which isn't present on this one.
-Steering wheel nicely centered but the indicator cancelling cam needs sliding round a bit.
+Steering wheel nicely centred but the indicator cancelling cam needs sliding round a bit.

 Monday afternoon dry so do the tracking with my gauge - both screwed in by about two turns.
 Next steps are to get it double-checked at a local place who have done it before, and see if I can get it into my MOTer for them to check just the rack which hopefully will only take five minutes and they can do it at short notice.

 But before that I made some enquiries about just how they detect worn inner joints, and received some worrying information.
-Apparently my MOT station uses 'single person' testing where instead of a second person levering wheels, operating brakes, steering etc, the MOT ramp has shaker plates that pull, push and turn the wheels to put all the joints under stress with the single operator under the car looking for movement where there shouldn't be.
+Apparently my MOT station uses 'single person' testing where instead of a second person levering wheels, operating brakes, steering etc., the MOT ramp has shaker plates that pull, push and turn the wheels to put all the joints under stress with the single operator under the car looking for movement where there shouldn't be.
 Beloved of stations who don't like paying a second tester to sit in the car listening to the radio, David Birkby who is an MOT station inspector says he won't let his station use them on his Midget as it 'puts 50 years of wear' on the car, and after seeing this video I can understand why!
 If ever there was a reason to stop having MOTs this is it.
 I'll be talking to mine to see if they will do the test without using the shakers, and if not will have to look for another one that doesn't use them.

 Aftermath: November 2023 Back to the MOT station and it's still doing it - without using shaker-plates.
 I asked about not using shaker-plates in future and the boss was very hesitant saying that's how the Government want it done and if anything should happen as a result of not picking up a defect it would be his head on the chopping-block.
 A bit OTT because as far as I'm aware it's not compulsory for an MOT station to have shaker-plates installed.
 Anyway.
 They show me that with the wheels off the ramp shaking the wheel back and fore grasping it at 3 o/clock and 9 o'clock there is a very definite clonk and movement, and if you pull the steering arm towards you it stops, which tells them it is the inner joint, driver's side worse than the passenger's.
 Back home I can't hear it with the wheels on the ground, but up on axle stands I can, so at least I have something to aim at.
 I've ordered and received a column UJ so will fit that next (it needs replacing anyway) and see how that compares.